SrikanthGattupalli/practice/README.md

-hello this is a prcatice project to learn git. this is second commit
+hello this is a prcatice project to practice and learn git. this is second commit